Reference 04 — Communication flows¶

 ... ... fan out to /local/handler

-Effects after the subscribe write returns:
+Effects once the subscribe write returns:

 A SUBSCRIBER TLV exists at

-/sensor/temp:subscribers[N].All future writes to
+/sensor/temp:subscribers[N].Every future write to

 The SUBSCRIBER TLV layout is defined in 05-protocol-tlvs.md §SUBSCRIBER.

 There is no subscribe() verb — a subscription is a control-plane field-write of a SUBSCRIBER into :subscribers[].
-Over a transport the same write arrives as a FWD{WRITE} and binds a remote subscriber, after which the producer fan-out streams deliveries back (see 05 §Producer fan-out):
+Over a transport the same write arrives as an FWD{WRITE} and binds a remote subscriber, after which the producer fan-out streams deliveries back (see 05 §Producer fan-out):

 sequenceDiagram